chukharev/516/week3.md

 # Week 3 Homework Assignments

-By September 11, please complete the following assignment:

 For each of the JavaScript commands below, first think what the computer will output in the console, and then verify your answer by executing the command in your browser's console.